validator/validator/README.md

    [11]: https://validator.github.io/validator/#servlet

+> [!NOTE]
-**Note:** The _vnu.jar_ and _vnu.war_ files require you to have Java 11 or above installed.
+> The `vnu.jar` and `vnu.war` files require you to have Java 11 or above installed.
 The pre-compiled Linux, Windows, and macOS binaries don’t require you to have any version of Java already installed at all.

 You can [get the latest release][12] or run [`docker run -it --rm -p 8888:8888 ghcr.io/validator/validator:latest`][13], [`npm install vnu-jar`][14], [`npm install --registry=https://npm.pkg.github.com @validator/vnu-jar`][15], [`brew install vnu`][16], or [`pip install html5validator`][17] and see the **Usage** and **Web-based checking** sections below.
 Or automate your document checking with a frontend such as: